dydil/PitikappPluginLibrary/README.md

 About image format:
  - A plugin icon should be an image with a transparent background.
- - A module icon should be a black image with transparent background.
+ - A module icon should be a black image with a transparent background.

 ### 3.2 Logging